zulfadz/the-plain/_posts/2022-05-29-finite-difference-order.md

 ```
 > 0.000217774088003

-The error term declines from 0.008 to 0.0002, which is equivalent to 97% decline.
+The error term drops from 0.008 to 0.0002, which is equivalent to 97% decline.

 Footnote